Counseling

 Andrea holds a Master of Social Work degree and has experience working with children and families impacted by trauma.
 Her clinical focus includes anxiety, depression, and the effects of abuse.
 Andrea has provided services in both English and Spanish, and she is passionate about making mental health care accessible to Spanish-speaking communities.
 She incorporates Cognitive Behavioral Therapy (CBT), play-based interventions, and trauma-informed care to support healing and growth.
 Andrea is committed to helping each client feel safe, empowered, and heard throughout their counseling journey.

-Hannah Baker, BSW
+Hannah Baker, MSW

 Family Connection Counseling accepts Blue Cross Blue Shield, All Kids, and Medicaid for outpatient counseling.
 We also offer a sliding fee scale to ensure that every young person and family can access the care they need.
 For more information about our sliding scale, a specific counselor, or to schedule an appointment please call (205) 908-0271.